School Readiness (Pre-K)

 - If you have not received a provisional acceptance letter by mid- April, your child will be automatically placed on the wait list.

-- The wait list will remain active throughout the school year and there is no need to re-apply.
+- The wait list will remain active throughout the school year.

-This event will take place in August (tentatively, August 6 & 7).
+This event will take place on Tuesday, August 2nd & Wednesday, August 3rd.
 Teachers will notify parents of the date and time that they are scheduled to attend.
 It is important that students and parents have an opportunity to become acquainted with the teacher and new school environment prior to the first full day of school.

-- Staggered start allows the students an opportunity to get adjusted to the classroom in a small setting.
+- Staggered start allows Pre-K students an opportunity to get adjusted to the classroom in a small setting.

-- To be selected, children without an IEP will be screened to determine their readiness level to serve as a model peer.
+- Student participants who do not have an IEP must be screened to determine readiness level as a model peer.